MrAndersonf/dollarCard/README.md

 # dollarCard
-It's a implementation of animated component that updates in every 30s with the current dollar price
+It's a implementation of an animated component that updates in every 30s with the current dollar price